 Therefore, we strongly recommend the following to all applicants:

-– Book your appointment as soon as you have confirmed your travel plans.
+- Book your appointment as soon as your travel plans are confirmed.

-– Ensure that your visa application documentation meets the requirements set by the Mission.
+- Ensure that your visa application documentation meets the requirements specified by the Mission.

-– Allow sufficient processing time for the Mission to handle your application.
+- Allow sufficient processing time for the Mission to review your application thoroughly.

-During the visa application process, the Mission may request additional information or documents, or even invite applicants for an interview.
-It is important to note that these requests may cause delays in the visa process, and applicants are expected to take full responsibility for any such delays.
+During the visa application process, the Mission reserves the right to request additional information or documents, as well as invite applicants for an interview.
+It is important to note that these requests or interviews may potentially lead to delays in the visa process.
+Applicants are kindly reminded to accept responsibility for any such delays that may occur.